 I’ve always loved a good crime drama.
 When I was in high school, I was obsessed with the film noir classics — Double Indemnity, The Big Sleep, D.O.A., Dark Passage.
 There is something about the tense atmosphere and moral ambiguity of the genre that fascinates me.
 A sense of doom permeated those films, especially the ones made during the years of the Hays Code, when the studios would not allow depictions of murderers and thieves getting away with their crimes.
 You knew that eventually, the protagonist was going to run out of time and be caught or killed, but didn’t know when or how they would meet their end.

-I was so enamored with the genre that during my freshman year of college, I set out to make a film noir movie of my own.
-I never quite managed to finish the script (sadly, I cannot even remember what the story was supposed to be about), but I was in love with playing with the tropes of film noir; the black and white; the shadows; and fedoras.
+I was so enamored with the genre that being an aspiring filmmaker, I set out to make a film noir of my own during my freshman year of college.
+I never quite managed to finish the script (sadly, I can’t even remember what the story was supposed to be about), but I was in love with playing with the tropes of film noir; the black-and-white aesthetic, the shadows, the moral ambiguity, the fedoras.
 Obscure Studios wound up only making a 52-second trailer for The Third Degree.
-It’s amateurish and embarrassing to the point of causing me pain to rewatch, but it also captures some of the dark mood, gritty style, over-the-top drinking, and corny dialogue of my favorite crime thrillers of the 1940s.
+It’s amateurish and embarrassing to the point of physically causing me pain to rewatch, but it also captures some of the dark mood, gritty style, over-the-top drinking, and corny dialogue of my favorite crime thrillers of the 1940s.
 Maybe someday, I’ll come back to it and give it a face-lift.

 It’s been a while since I’ve ventured into the seedy underbelly of the city in my storytelling and as summer gives way to fall, my thoughts have turned to heists, foul play, and the desperate acts of self preservation that push a person to commit crime.